pirafrank/fpiracom/_drafts/automating-homebrew-tap-from-github-releases.md

 ## What the repository actually contains

+{% include image.html
+url="/static/postimages/3018/001.jpg"
+desc="Diagram of the automated Homebrew formula generator" alt="A GitHub Release feeds layered components including a YAML configuration, a Minijinja formula template, GitHub release metadata with asset digests, and a Python rendering step, producing a generated Formula/*.rb file that ends with a signed commit to the pirafrank/homebrew-tap repository."
+%}

 The tap repository has three main ingredients:

 - `configurations/` for YAML files, one per project